 (a) Upward Adjustments.
 The Purchase Price shall be adjusted upward by the following:

-(i) The amount of expenses, costs, taxes and charges paid by Seller that are attributable to the ownership and operation of the Assets on or after the Effective Date through the Closing (the “Adjustment Period”), including but not limited to (A) the operation and maintenance of the Assets, (B) any capital expenditures directly attributable to the Assets, (C) any amounts paid for the acquisition, extension or renewal between the Effective Date and the date hereof of any Asset, (D) any amounts paid between the date hereof and the date of Closing for the acquisition of any asset included within the Assets and approved in writing by Purchaser, (E) as unreimbursed costs of insurance coverage during the Adjustment Period on the Assets, (F) the aggregate amount of all other expenditures made by Seller prior to the Effective Time for costs and expenses directly attributable to the Assets after the Effective Time, and (G) and amounts relating to obligations arising under the Related Agreements;
+(i) The amount of expenses, costs, taxes and charges paid by Seller, subject to 6.02(b) and in the ordinary course of business consistent with past practices that are attributable to the ownership and operation of the Assets on or after the Effective Date through the Closing (the “Adjustment Period”), including but not limited to (A) the operation and maintenance of the Assets, (B) any capital expenditures directly attributable to the Assets, (C) any amounts paid for the acquisition, extension or renewal between the Effective Date and the date hereof of any Asset, (D) any amounts paid between the date hereof and the date of Closing for the acquisition of any asset included within the Assets and approved in writing by Purchaser, (E) any unreimbursed costs of insurance coverage during the Adjustment Period on the Assets, (F) the aggregate amount of all other expenditures made by Seller prior to the Effective Time for costs and expenses directly attributable to the Assets after the Effective Time, and (G) and amounts relating to obligations arising under the Related Agreements;

-(ii) an “Overhead Adjustment” equal to $_________ per month multiplied by the number of months (and/or partial months) during the Adjustment Period; and

-(iii) any other amount agreed upon by Seller and Purchaser.
+(ii) any other amount agreed upon by Seller and Purchaser.

 (b) Downward Adjustments.
 The Purchase Price shall be adjusted downward by the following:

-(i) the amount of all income, revenues and proceeds received by Seller during the Adjustment Period that are attributable to the ownership and operation of the Assets during the Adjustment Period, including, but not limited to (A) income, revenues and proceeds for payment received for gas, natural gas liquids and other plant products saved and sold, and (B) for the sale, salvage or other disposition during the Adjustment Period of any property, equipment or rights included in the Assets;
+(i) the amount of all income, revenues and proceeds received by Seller during the Adjustment Period that are attributable to the ownership and operation of the Assets during the Adjustment Period, including, but not limited to (A) income, revenues and proceeds for payment received for gas, natural gas liquids and other plant products saved and sold, and (B) subject to Section 6.02(b), for the sale, salvage or other disposition during the Adjustment Period of any property, equipment or rights included in the Assets;

 (ii) an amount equal to Taxes which are accrued or due and payable prior to the Effective Date as set forth in Section 10.01(a); and